Sustainability

 Once a year, we invite suppliers who have made significant contributions to our business to attend a “business policy explanatory forum.”
 We use this as an opportunity to further deepen relationships of mutual trust with suppliers in recognition of the valuable support we receive from them.

-In fiscal 2023, we recognized 94 suooliers as best partners, and also held an awards ceremony for suppliers who have achieved particularly outstanding results for our business.
+In fiscal 2024, we recognized 96 suppliers as best partners, and also held an awards ceremony for suppliers who have achieved particularly outstanding results for our business.

 Every year, each factory and business site holds a purchasing policy briefing session for the local suppliers.
 In addition to sharing our CSR procurement guidelines, we communicate our key procurement measures, as well as our policies and initiatives on the environment, quality, compliance, and other areas, thereby enhancing the effectiveness of sustainable procurement activities.